Tag Archives: operating room

 Is The Hybrid OR For Trauma Useful?

 Gee, the hybrid OR sounds like a great idea for specific trauma patients.
-But we’ve seen this before; great idea but doesn’t always translate into a positive result.
+We’ve seen this before; it’s a great idea but doesn’t always translate into a positive result.
 Is there any literature?

-Unfortunately, very little.
+Unfortunately, very little until a few years ago.
 A group from the University of Calgary in Alberta published a very detailed paper on the nuts and bolts of how they designed their hybrid room from scratch.
-This paper is very detailed, and the hospital personnel were very thoughtful as they approached the time-consuming and expensive task of designing and building their hybrid room.
+This paper is very detailed, and the hospital personnel were thoughtful as they approached the time-consuming and expensive task of designing and building their hybrid room.
 Of course, they chose a silly acronym as so many do.
 They called it their RAPTOR room (Resuscitation with Angiography, Percutaneous Treatments, and Operative Resuscitations).
 Sigh!

 Next, they retrospectively analyzed their experience with persistently hypotensive patients arriving at their Level I trauma center over a 17-year period before their hybrid room opened.